chromium/chromium/docs/accessibility/os/facegaze.md

 * `BubbleController`, which controls all interaction with the FaceGaze bubble UI.

+### FaceGaze ash-side classes

+* `FaceGazeBubbleController` manages the FaceGaze UI from ash and provides an entry point for updating/changing the UI.

+* `FaceGazeBubbleView` is the actual implementation of the FaceGaze UI.

 ### FaceGaze browser-side classes

-* `FaceGazeBubbleController` manages the FaceGaze UI from the browser and provides an entry point for updating/changing the UI.

-* `FaceGazeBubbleView` is the actual implementation of the FaceGaze UI.

 * `AccessibilityManager` contains logic for setting up/tearing down the extension, forwarding requests and results for DLC downloads, and showing